-I am a marine ecologist fascinated by coastal ecosystem and the behaviour of fish in their natural habitats.
-My research explores how fish interact with each other, respond to enviromental changes, and are affected by human activities.
-I also study how marine protected areas contribute to conservation and the sustainable use of ocean resources.
-Currently, I am a Vicenç Mut postdoctoral researcher at the Mediterranean Institute of Advanced Studies (IMEDEA-CSIC) in Mallorca, Balearic Islands.
+I am a biologist fascinated by marine ecosystems in general, and by fish in particular.
+My research focuses on fish behaviour, using emerging tracking technologies to study how they move, interact, and respond to environmental change and human pressures.
+I also investigate the role of marine protected areas in biodiversity conservation and the sustainable use of marine resources.
+I am a postdoctoral researcher at the Mediterranean Institute of Advanced Studies (IMEDEA, CSIC-UIB) in Mallorca, Balearic Islands.

 Research